TehMuffinMoo/ibPS/docs/General/Set-ibPSConfiguration.md

 ```

 ### -Persist
-Setting the -Persist parameter will save the configuration peremenantly for your user on this device.
+Setting the -Persist parameter will save the configuration permanently for your user on this device.
 Without using this switch, the settings will only be saved for the duration of the PowerShell session.

 ```yaml